By Marika Sboros

 Harcombe also looked at currently available epidemiological evidence.
 Her study in British Journal of Sports Medicine in 2016 shows that even this evidence was lacking when the US and UK first introduced their guidelines.

-At heart, Harcombe says the diet-heart hypothesis and unscientific dietary guidelines are the result of misunderstandings about the nature of fat.
-She gave a mini lecture on dietary fats.
+At heart, Harcombe says that the diet-heart hypothesis and unscientific dietary guidelines are the result of misunderstandings about the nature of fat.
+She gave the hearing a mini lecture on dietary fats.
 There are three real fats:

 - Monounsaturated; and

-All foods that contain fat contain those three fats, with no exceptions.
+All foods that contain fat contain those three fats, with no exceptions, she said.
 Only dairy products have more saturated than unsaturated fat – “not that any real fat is better or worse than any other”.
-She also told the hearing that red meat has far less saturated fat than oily fish or olive oil have.
+Harcombe also told the hearing that red meat has far less saturated fat than oily fish or olive oil have.